 Attendance accommodations need to be established in advance with office of Disability Resources, and cannot be applied retroactively.

 A recent diagnosis, onset, or change in condition is comparable to an unexpected illness or injury and may not warrant accommodations in attendance policy.
 These events may warrant a withdrawal or a retroactive medical withdrawal under some circumstances.
 All withdrawal procedures and policies are handled by the office of Undergraduate Studies, Graduate Studies, or the Dean's office in the student's respective professional school or college.

 It is the student's responsibility to initiate the accommodations process with the office of Disability Resources.
-Once attendance accommodations are deemed warranted by the office of Disability Resources, the student is responsible for taking the official Accommodation Memo to each of his or her professors, and for talking to each professor about course attendance and participation requirements, notifications of absences, and make-up assignment and test policies.
+Once attendance accommodations are deemed warranted by the office of Disability Resources, the student is responsible for submitting their requests to notify each of his or her professors through the AIM system, and for talking to each professor about course attendance and participation requirements, notifications of absences, and make-up assignment and test policies.

 The student is responsible for fulfilling the essential requirements for the course.
 The Office of Civil Rights has developed the following questions to use as guidelines in determining whether or not attendance is an essential requirement for the course:

 - Is there classroom interaction between the instructor and students, and among students?

 - Do student contributions constitute a significant component of the learning process?